2020 Teruel motorcycle Grand Prix

 The 2020 Teruel motorcycle Grand Prix (officially known as the Gran Premio Liqui Moly de Teruel) was the twelfth round of the 2020 Grand Prix motorcycle racing season and the eleventh round of the 2020 MotoGP World Championship.
 It was held at the MotorLand Aragón in Alcañiz on 25 October 2020.

+At this round, Jaume Masiá with Leopard Racing takes record 800th Grand Prix win for Honda.
+Beginning with its first world grand prix race in 1961, in the 125cc class of the Spanish Grand Prix, Honda has now achieved an unprecedented 800th grand prix wins.

 Background

 Impact of the COVID-19 pandemic

 The opening rounds of the 2020 championship have been heavily affected by the COVID-19 pandemic.
 The Aragon Grand Prix, scheduled in the original calendar on October 4 as the sixteenth race of the season, was brought forward by a week following the initial postponement of the Thailand Grand Prix (later cancelled on July 31) on the first Sunday in October (the Thailand stage was initially scheduled for 22 March as the second leg of the championship).
 Several Grands Prix were cancelled or postponed after the aborted opening round in Qatar, prompting the Fédération Internationale de Motocyclisme to draft a new calendar.
 A new calendar based exclusively in Europe was announced on 11 June.
 The race in Aragon was placed on 18 October as the tenth GP of the season.

 The race organizers signed a contract with Dorna Sports, owner of the commercial rights to the sport, to host a second round on the circuit on 25 October (one week after the first race) known as the "Teruel Grand Prix".
 The race was named for the Teruel province of the autonomous community of Aragon where the MotorLand Aragón is located.
 The race is the fourth time in the history of the sport that the same venue and circuit track have hosted consecutive World Championship races, and it is the second time it has taken place in Spain.